-A second concern about contracted combat support is that the presence of contractor employees in a combat support role may negatively impact military capabilities by diverting available troops in order to provide protection to contractors.
-Under joint military doctrine, force protection for contractor employees is considered a contractor function.45 Service guidance, however, recognizes that in certain cases it is the responsibility of the cognizant commander to ensure protection for contractor personnel.46 military).
-Upon reflection, however, this is clearly not always the case.
-Contractor personnel serving aboard a combatant vessel or exclusively in a compound under military protection do not constitute an addition burden as far as force protection is concerned.
-A supply convoy traversing potentially hostile terrain may need military escort whether supply truck drivers are military or contractor personnel.47
+A second concern about contracted combat support is that the presence of contractor employees in a combat-support role may negatively impact military capabilities by diverting available troops in order to provide protection to contractors.
+Under joint military doctrine, force protection for contractor employees is considered a contractor function.
+Service guidance, however, recognizes that in certain cases it is the responsibility of the cognizant commander to ensure protection for contractor personnel.

-Intuitively it seems correct that the presence of contractor personnel in proximity to combat may require military forces to provide additional protection (beyond what is already provided for the
+Intuitively, it seems correct that the presence of contractor personnel in proximity to combat may require military forces to provide additional protection (beyond what is already